ernilambar/filebud/README.md

 # filebud

+> Peek inside any folder or archive instantly — a browsable file tree with a
+> syntax-highlighted viewer in your browser.

-Browse a folder or archive as a file tree in your browser.
-Point it at a directory, a zip/tar archive, or an archive URL, and it serves a dark-themed file tree with a syntax-highlighted viewer.
+filebud is a read-only local viewer.
+Point it at a directory or a zip/tar archive — local or remote — and it serves a dark-themed file tree you can explore.
+Nothing is ever written to disk; extracted archives live in a temp dir that is removed when filebud exits.

+## Features

+- **Folder and archive preview** — browse `zip`, `tar`, `tar.gz`, `tgz`, `tar.bz2`, `tbz2` without extracting them yourself; remote archive URLs are downloaded for you.
+- **Syntax-highlighted viewer** — CodeMirror-powered editor pane for text, code, and images; binary files get size info and download.
+- **Read-only by design** — edits stay in a scratch pad in memory; Cmd/Ctrl-S reminds you nothing is saved.
+- **Safe by default** — zip-slip and symlink protection, extraction and download size caps, loopback-only server guarded by a one-time session token.
+- **Fast tree navigation** — keyboard-driven tree, hidden `.git` / `node_modules` unless you ask for them (`--all`).

 ## Install